Alessine/cineman_streamlit_app/README.md

 Project Organization
 ------------
+Here's how I've organized the project files:

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── external       <- Data from third party sources. [not being versioned] │   ├── processed      <- The final, canonical data sets for modeling. [not being versioned] │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained or pretrained models, similarity matrices │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is the date when I started working │                         on it (YYMMDD), and a short `_` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `211010_cineman_scraping.ipynb`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │